sumitrasankar75/RecSys/README.md

  6. Open in browser http://10.10.11.64:8870/

  7. Go to Rec_Sys folder to run the GRU model notebook.
 (Task_1_gru_recsys.ipynb, Task_1_xlnet_recsys.ipynb)

+ The merged_session_table.parquet file has been split into train/valid/test and stored in the folder /recsys/coveo_task1_v42/sessions_by_day

  The transformer model has some errors and needs to be fixed.